Ron Kamonohashi: Manga

-The series has been licensed for simultaneous publication in North America as it is released in Japan, with its chapters being digitally launched in both English and Spanish by Shueisha on its Manga Plus service.
+The series has been licensed for simultaneous publication in North America as it is released in Japan, with its chapters being digitally launched in English by Shueisha on its Manga Plus service.

-Volume list

-Chapters not yet in tankōbon format

-These chapters have yet to be published in a tankōbon volume.
+Volumes

 Anime

 An anime television series adaptation was announced on December 18, 2022.
 The series is produced by Diomedéa and directed by Shōta Ihata, with scripts written by Wataru Watari, character designs handled by Masakazu Ishikawa, and music composed by Yo Tsuji.
+The series aired from October 2 to December 25, 2023, on Tokyo MX, AT-X, and other networks.
+The opening theme song is "Ikenai Fool Logic" (いけない fool logic) by Unison Square Garden, while the ending theme song is "Lipsync" (リップシンク) by Hockrockb.

+Following the airing of the final episode, a second season was announced.
+It aired from October 7 to December 30, 2024.
+The opening theme song is "Feedback o Narashite" (フィードバックを鳴らして), by Humbreaders, while the ending theme song is "Labyrinth" (ラビリンス, Rabirinsu), by Hockrockb.

+Crunchyroll streamed the series outside of Asia under the title Ron Kamonohashi's Forbidden Deductions.
+Medialink licensed the series in South, Southeast Asia, and Oceania (except Australia and New Zealand) and is streaming it on its Ani-One Asia YouTube channel for its Ultra subscribers.